 Teaching Scholars Program

-The Teaching Scholars Program focuses on developing educational theories/technologies as well as promoting educational skills, critical thinking, and innovative approaches among WVU Health Sciences Center faculty.
-The program is as an online course via Secure OnLine Environment (SOLE) with only one hour of face to face meeting time each week from September to May.
+The Teaching Scholars Program via Zoom focuses on developing educational theories/technologies as well as promoting educational skills, critical thinking, and innovative approaches among WVU Health Sciences Center faculty.
+The program is as an online course via Secure OnLine Environment (SOLE) with only one hour of meeting time each week from September thru May.
 Weekly attendance is important as well as completion of weekly online evaluations.

 The modules for this program will include: